CesarChaMal/sportRadarExercise/README.md

 - **Prefer lists to arrays**: Lists provide more flexibility and safety, and are used throughout the library for managing collections of matches and observers.
 - **Use of Immutable Collections**: To prevent unintended modifications, `Collections.unmodifiableList` is used when returning lists from the library's methods.
 - **Use Enum instead of int constants**: Enums are used for defining types and options that are known at compile time to ensure type safety and clarity.
+- **Pattern Matching with instanceof**: Leverages Java 16+ pattern matching for cleaner type checking and casting.
+- **EnumMap for Performance**: Uses `EnumMap` for optimal enum-based lookups in strategy dispatch.

 ### Utilization of Functional Programming

 This library incorporates functional programming principles to enhance readability, maintainability, and code efficiency:

-- **Functional Programming**: Incorporates the use of Optional for better handling of null values, ensuring that operations on potentially null objects are handled more safely.
-The functional strategy selector further exemplifies the application of functional programming by enabling dynamic strategy selection based on runtime criteria.
+- **Multiple Strategy Implementations**: Three different approaches to strategy pattern implementation, showcasing both OOP and functional programming paradigms
+- **EnumMap Strategy Dispatch**: High-performance strategy selection using `EnumMap<ScoringStrategyMode, BiConsumer<Integer, Integer>>`
+- **Method References**: Extensive use of method references (`this::applyScoringStrategy`) for cleaner code
+- **Pattern Matching**: Utilizes Java 16+ pattern matching with instanceof for cleaner type checking
 - **Comparator Chains**: Utilizes `Comparator` chains for sorting matches, leveraging lambda expressions and method references for concise and readable sorting logic.
 - **Optional**: Employs `Optional` for safe retrieval of matches, minimizing the risk of `NullPointerException` and simplifying conditional logic.
 - **Stream API**: Leverages the Stream API for filtering and collecting matches, showcasing the power of streams in processing collections.
+- **Functional Strategy Selection**: Dynamic strategy selection based on runtime criteria using functional interfaces

+### Advanced State Management
+- **MatchStateManager**: Centralized state management with EnumMap-based strategy dispatch for optimal performance
+- **Map-based State Transitions**: O(1) lookup performance for state-to-event mapping
+- **Concurrent State Handling**: Thread-safe state transitions with fine-grained locking

 ### Synchronization Techniques
 - **Fine-Grained Locking**: Utilizes more precise locking mechanisms to allow for more concurrent operations while reducing bottlenecks.
-- **Read/Write Locks**: Employs separate locks for reading and writing operations to optimize performance, especially beneficial in high-read scenarios.
+- **ReentrantLock**: Strategic use of reentrant locks for thread-safe operations
 - **Atomic Operations**: Uses atomic variables and operations to manage critical sections of the scoreboard without locking, enhancing efficiency.
 - **Concurrent Data Structures**: Implements thread-safe collections and structures for managing matches and their scores effectively.
-- **Semaphores**: Utilizes semaphores to control access to resources by multiple threads, preventing race conditions and ensuring that only a fixed number of threads can access match starting functions simultaneously.
+- **Semaphores**: Utilizes semaphores to control access to resources by multiple threads, preventing race conditions and ensuring that only a fixed number of threads can access match starting functions simultaneously (max 5 concurrent match starts).
 - **Executor Services and Futures**: Manages thread execution and resource allocation through executor services, providing a framework for asynchronous task execution.
 Futures are used to track the progress and results of asynchronous computations, enabling efficient data handling and state management without blocking the main application thread.

 ### Benefits